-Army chalked up their fourth straight victory in the Ottawa City League.
+Bill Cowley's Army team chalked up their fourth straight victory in the Ottawa City League.

 Although the game was hard fought throughout, clever passing plays, constant backchecking and a standout performance by Kenny Duncan in the nets for Army were key factors in their victory.

 The Army's top line were able to successfully tie us up and prevent us from executing most of our set plays.
 This changed somewhat in the third period when we were able to hem the Army squad in their own end and press the action there.
 Army spent most of the period shooting the puck up ice.